go-coldbrew/go-coldbrew.github.io/Readme.md

 description: "Coldbrew is a Go library for creating cloud native applications."
 permalink: /
 ---
-# Quick and simple microservices with ColdBrew
+# ColdBrew
 {: .fs-9 }

 Coldbrew is a collection of Go library for creating cloud native applications.
-It provides a set of libraries for building resilient, secure, and scalable applications.
-It also provides ready-made components for quickly creating cloud-native microservices.
+It provides ready-made components for quickly creating cloud-native microservices.
+It also provides a set of stand alone libraries for building resilient, secure, and scalable applications.
 {: .fs-6 .fw-300 }

 [Get started now](/getting-started){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }